gabrielBusta/gabrielBusta.github.io/content/welcome-to-the-world-of-release-engineering.md

 ### **The Role of the Release Engineering Team**

 A release engineering team is the people who make sure application releases run smoothly.
-They integrate the efforts of different product developent teams to produce a stable and safe product.
+They integrate the efforts of different product development teams to produce a stable and safe product.
 Their job is to ensure that the software's production is repeatable, delivers predictable results, and scales.

 ### **Inside Firefox's Release Engineering**